GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **SYS1.PARAMLIB(VATLST00)** - has the list of **DASD volumes**.
 If you add any, make sure to end them to the end, so you won't effect a critical volume during ISL
 * **SYS1.JES2PARM(JES2PARM)** - has all the **JES2 parameters**, including **Printer Definitions**

+# Connecting to Console with c3270 Emulator

+The basic procedure here comes from the [TK4- User Manual](http://wotho.ethz.ch/tk4-/MVS_TK4-_v1.00_Users_Manual.pdf).
+Refer to this for more details.

+You can define additional Consoles (for Entering MVS and JES2 commands) that can be accessed from the c3270 (or any tn3270) emulator.
+In the **config/extcons.cnf** config file you can add additional Consoles.
+The main console is the **0009 3215-C** entry (even though it is commented out in this  file, you can see it with the **/D U,ALL** MVS command.
+There are two consoles that are not commented out in this file **001F 3215 CONS** and **0010 3270 CONS**.
+These consoles show up with the **/D U,ALL** commands, but show off line.
+To bring the **0010 3270 CONS** online do the following:

+* Type **ATTACH 010 3270 CONS** at the Hercules prompt (either from the existing console or the Web Console).
+Notice this is a **Hercules Command** and not an **MVS** or **JES2** command.
+* With the **c3270 emulator** logon to the mainframe with **CONS@localhost:3270**.
+* Back at the other main console or Web Inerface type **/v 010,console,auth=all**.
+This will activate the Console on the **c3270**.

+At this point the Console on the **3270** is able to issue some commands and receieve replies to those commands.
+However, you will notice that a command such as **D U,ALL** will not return as many records as on the main console.
+At this point it also isn't receiving any messages on the screen.
+It is going to require some additional configurations to increase its functionality.
+I will update these notes after this is done.

+Note this new **3270** console differs from the main Hercules console and the Web Interface console in that it is not necessary to proceed the **MVS** and **JES2** commands with a forward slash.

+# Detaching the Console added above

+According to the manual, having these extra consoles can cause issues with WTO Buffers during ISL.
+To detach the console added above enter this command **detach 010** from the Hercules or Web Console.
+Notice this is a **Hercules Command** and not an **MVS** or **JES2** command.

 # ISSUES

 ## SORT Utility